LaisSL08/unit2-CS/Project/Project 02 - Lais and Alena.md

 start_datetime = datetime(2024, 12, 6, 21, 56)
 window_size = 1000
 ```
+**The code above aims to set up the necessary tools to process and analyze data.
+First, it imports the libraries we need to handle data, time, and plotting.
+The matplotlib.pyplot library is used for creating graphs, pandas is used for managing and analyzing data, and datetime helps work with specific dates and times.
+Additionally, numpy is imported for numerical operations, and requests is for getting the data from the server.Then we define the variable start_datetime to december 6, 2024 at 21:56.
+Finally, window_size is set to 1000, which could indicate a chunk of data or a range for analysis.
+This setup will be used to analyze the temperature or humidity.
+However, in the case of the Karuizawa weather data, the server data wasn't available when local measurements were taken.**

 ```.py
 choose_data = input("Select a (L)ocal (default) or (R)emote: \n")